_(829_x_539_px)-min.png)

 A Comprehensive Guide to the Occupational English Test (OET)

-The OET was developed in the late 1980s by Professor Tim McNamara under the Australian National Office for Overseas Skills Recognition.
-It is now managed by Cambridge Boxhill Language Assessment (CBLA), a collaboration between Cambridge Assessment English and Box Hill Institute.
+Developed in the late 1980s by Professor Tim McNamara under Australia's National Office for Overseas Skills Recognition, the OET is now administered by Cambridge Boxhill Language Assessment (CBLA), a partnership between Cambridge Assessment English and Box Hill Institute.

 -